chloealbright/DevHiveMind/_CODE/Express/Dev Todo.md

 # <mark style="background: #FF5582A6;">Current </mark>
 #todo/High/Dev
-- [ ] Search engine optimized for developers to find projects to contribute to or find common errors and issues
 - [ ] Edit article on [[_Bootcamp]] ^923f61
 - [ ] Edit article on [_note taking](_note%20taking.md) ^776056
 - [ ] [Testing topics to add to notes](Testing%20topics%20to%20add%20to%20notes.md)
 - [ ] Read [Domain-driven design](Domain-driven%20design.md)
-- [ ] Get certified in Java
 - [ ] Get certified in Linux
 - [ ] Continue reading [[Grokking Algorithms - An illustrated guide for programmers and other curious people.pdf#page=160|Grokking Algorithms - An illustrated guide for programmers and other curious people, page 160]]
 - [ ] Looking to automating stock buys